Faculty of Engineering, University of Peradeniya

 The Faculty of Engineering, University of Peradeniya is one of the eight academic faculties at the university.
 It is the oldest engineering faculty in Sri Lanka.
-It offers full-time Undergraduate Courses leading to the degree of Bachelor of Science of Engineering (B.Sc.Eng.), and several postgraduate degrees.
+It offers full-time Undergraduate Courses leading to the degree of Bachelor of Science of engineering (B.Sc.Eng.), and several postgraduate degrees.

 Location

 Faculty of Engineering is located in the main campus of the university in Peradeniya.
 It is on one side of the Mahaweli River, at a side of the main road leading to Gampola.
 The famous Akbar bridge links the two banks of the river.

 History

 Beginnings

 Modern engineering education in Sri Lanka originated at the Ceylon Technical College, where from 1933 students prepared for the external B.Sc. in Engineering(Hon's) degree from the University of London.
 In October 1945, the university council of the University of Ceylon - Sri Lanka's first modern university - resolved to establish its engineering faculty.
 The plan to set up the faculty was initiated by appointing E.O.E.
 Pereira, a senior engineer in the Public Works Department as a professor in Civil Engineering.
 Since then, he led the development project.
 But his plans did not materialize until December 1949, when a crisis occurred at the Ceylon Technical College where the entire batch of Civil Engineering failed to pass the qualifying examination.
-After that, the Ministry of Education took a decision to close down the technical college and move the engineering education permenatly to the Engineering Faculty that is to be set up at the University of Ceylon.
+After that, the Ministry of Education took a decision to close down the technical college and move the engineering education permanently to the Engineering Faculty that is to be set up at the University of Ceylon.

 On 1 July 1950, the University of Ceylon established its Faculty of Engineering, with staff and students from the Ceylon Technical College forming its nucleus.
 At the initial stages it was based in the Colombo campus and used facilities of the Technical College, later it was moved to Peradeniya Campus.
 This process was completed in 1964.
 Three fields of study that had been conducted till then at the Ceylon Technical College formed the first three founding Departments of study, namely Civil Engineering, Electrical Engineering and Mechanical Engineering.
 The initial intake of students was 25.
 19 students were taken from outside and the remaining 6 were transferred from the Faculty of Science of University of Ceylon.
 Total initial academic staff was 12.
 It included Prof. E.O.E.
 Pereira - Head of the Civil Engineering Department, Prof. R.H.
 Paul - Head of the Electrical Engineering Department, Mr. J.C.V Chinnappa - Head of the Mechanical Engineering Department, who later became a professor.
 Professor Perera was elected Dean of the faculty in the inaugural faculty meeting.
 The intake of students reached 150 by 1964.
 Until then, the total number of graduate output was 384, all of them except one being male.